KDE/documentation-docs-kdenlive-org/effects_and_compositions/effect_groups/alpha_manipulation/rotoscoping.rst

    -- `Wikipedia <https://en.wikipedia.org/wiki/Rotoscoping>`_

-Draw a region on one video track, and everything outside/inside that region will dissapear, showing the video track underneath.
+Draw a region on one video track, and everything outside/inside that region will disappear, showing the video track underneath.

 .. image:: /images/Kdenlive_rotoscoping.png
    :align: left